Curriculum & Classes

-This introductive and investigative glass class will explore two distinctive methods of forming: flat glass drawing and reverse relief castings.
-The flat glass format encourages the student to explore with "drawing" materials of colored powders, fluxing, frits, stringers and sheet glass.
-The reverse casting is more complex, as a basic knowledge of sculpting, mold-making and strong technical skills is recommended.
-In both investigative components, each student will be encouraged to develop a technical understanding of material, equipment and firing cycles as well as to demonstrate a strong work ethic and a passionate pursuit for investigating personal artistic strengths and goals throughout the semester.
+This introductive and investigative glass class will explore four methods of forming: glassdrawing, reverse relief casting, fusing and slumping.
+The flat glass format encourages students to explore with "drawing" materials of colored powders, fluxing, frits, stringers, and sheet glass.
+The reverse casting and slumping methods are more complex; a basic knowledge of sculpting, mold-making and strong technical skills are recommended.
+Both components develop an understanding of material, equipment, and firing cycles.
+Students are required to demonstrate a strong work ethic and a passionate pursuit for investigating personal artistic strengths and goals throughout the semester.

 For a list of class schedules, click here.